Here is the API reference for the sarxarray package.

 Select pixels from a Stack, and return a Space-Time Matrix.

-The selection method is defined by method
+The selection method is defined by method and threshold.

-The selected pixels will be reshaped to (space, time), where space
+The selected pixels will be reshaped to (space, time), where space is

 the number of selected pixels.
 The unselected pixels will be discarded.

-coordinates will be persisted.
+The original azimuth and range coordinates will be persisted.

 Parameters: